CocoaPress/docs/docs/Printer/Printing.md

 ## Steps

-- [ ] Load your Gcode onto your Cocoa Press by copying the GCode file the slicer made to an SD card, or use one of the pre-made GCode files that came with the printer.
+- [ ] Load your GCode onto your Cocoa Press by copying the GCode file the slicer made to an SD card, or use one of the pre-made GCode files that came with the printer.
 - [ ] Select the "Media" menu.

 <!-- TODO add photo of main menu with media selected -->